-Rating: F1+ The F1 category is for obligations of the highest short-term credit guality and indicates the strongest intrinsic capacity for timely payment of financial commitments.
-The F1 rating is the highest of seven categories used for short-term debt.
+The F1 category is for obligations of the highest short-term credit quality and indicates the strongest intrinsic capacity for timely payment of financial commitments.
+The F1 rating is the highest of seven categories used for short-term debt; a "+" may be added to indicate an exceptionally strong credit feature.

-Rating: AA-AA is the second highest of nine ratings categories for long-term obligations and indicates an assessment of very high credit quality and very low default risk.
+Rating: AA-AA is the second highest of eleven ratings categories for long-term obligations and indicates an assessment of very high credit quality and very low default risk.
 This rating indicates a very strong capacity for payment of financial commitments that is not significantly susceptible to foreseeable events.